Bread4226/Bread4226/README.md

 -
  I’m interested in Gaming and Coding
  -
- I’m currently learning Javascript and C++
+ I’m currently learning Javascript and Python
- -
- I’m looking to collaborate on WindowSimulators
  -
  How to reach me Bread4226@gmail.com
 -